Electric cars – should you buy or sell?

 Considering which fuel type will be best for your next car purchase?
 We cover questions around buying a diesel or petrol car in other guides, but with the 2030 switchover looming, it could be time to consider buying an electric car.
 Is now the time to make the switch?
 We cover everything you need to consider in this guide.

 There’s so much talk in the media of the country going carbon neutral over the next few decades, with bans on fossil-fuelled vehicles nearing the horizon it’s hard to know what the best course of action is for your next car purchase.

-Yes, they can cost a lot more than their petrol or diesel counterparts, and while most are lacking the same range we can get out of a quick fill-up, EVs offer a great way to get around for short journeys.
+While electrics can cost a lot more than their petrol or diesel counterparts, and while most are lacking the same range we can get out of a quick fill-up, EVs offer a great, potentially cheaper way to get around – especially for short journeys.

 So, should you buy an electric car over a diesel, petrol or even a hybrid?